-The majority of ethical funds are actively managed, as opposed to index, passive or non-predictive funds that typically track an indices or benchmark.
-They are also very specialized and employ specific criteria to select securities for the fund.
-Because of this, they tend to be more expensive that traditional index and passive funds.
+The majority of ethical funds available have until recently, been actively managed.
+However, there are now numerous index and passive or non-predictive funds that fulfil our criteria as set out above.
+Most ethical funds are very specialised and employ specific criteria to select securities for the fund.
+Some are prohibitively expensive; however, we have managed to reduce those costs considerably by utilising certain index and passive funds within our models.
 For more information on fund and portfolio costs, speak to your adviser at Tandem Financial Ltd.